davzoku/cria/docs/setup.md

 We are currently using FastAPI to serve API.
 Ensure that you have Python and pip installed.

+1. Download CRIA v1.3 GGML model from [HuggingFace](https://huggingface.co/davzoku/cria-llama2-7b-v1.3-GGML).
+Move the model to this directory, `models/cria-llama2-7b-v1.3.ggmlv3.q4_0.bin`.

-1. From the root folder, install the required packages using pip:
+2. From the root folder, install the required packages using pip:

 ```
 pip install -r requirements.txt
 ```

-2. Start the FastAPI server:
+3. Start the FastAPI server:

 ```
 cd scripts/
 uvicorn scripts.fastapi_server:app --reload --port 8000
 ```

-3. Access the Swagger API documentation by navigating to `localhost:8000/docs`` in your web browser.
+4. Access the Swagger API documentation by navigating to `localhost:8000/docs`` in your web browser.

 ## Frontend